robert-westenberger/knowledgebase/fake-os.md

 # Features
 * Depending on the users user agent, actually have that particular theme be the default (So if user is connecting on a windows machine, have the windows theme display).
+# Filesytem
+Represented by a tree data structure.
 # Components
 ## Taskbar
 ### Start Button (with logo)